What is acute vomiting?

 - Intestinal parasites – Roundworm, in particular, can be a cause of acute vomiting, particularly heavy infestations in kittens.

 - Coccidiosis – A protozoal infection caused by a single-celled parasite.
-Most adult cats carry coccidia without signs of illness, kittens under six months and cats who are immunocompromised are at most significant risk of developing symptoms.
+Most adult cats carry coccidia without signs of illness, kittens under six months and cats who are immunocompromised are at the most significant risk of developing symptoms.

 - Certain medications – Certain antibiotics and painkillers.